Ashanti Dazzles In A Dolce And Gabbana Ensemble In New York City - NewsBreak

 The 41-year-old beauty had her thick thighs on display in a pair of black, red, green and white printed shorts, with a matching blouse, a black D&G belt, and black strappy sandals.
 The singer’s face was beat to perfection, and her long tresses fell to her thighs.

 The Long Island native has been killing it lately.
-This year she celebrated 20 years since the release of her debut album.
+This year she celebrated 20 years since her debut album was released.
 She also earned a star on the Hollywood Walk of Fame.
-The singer recently added author to her growing resume with the release of her children’s book, My Name is a Story.
+Now the singer is adding author to her growing resume with the release of her children’s book, My Name is a Story .
 Our June/July cover girl has been on fire, and the love and accolades are well-deserved.
+View this post on Instagram

 Ashanti will celebrate her rich music career this Sunday on HelloBeautiful’s Interludes Live.
 The Grammy-Award singer hits the stage, belting out her chart-topping hits along with a special guest.
 This is something you don’t want to miss!
 Tune in Sunday, July 17 at 9PM on TVOne.